sap-tutorials/sap-build-apps/tutorials/appgyver-create-application/appgyver-create-application.md

 But you need to follow the documentation to set up SAP Build Apps correctly on a trial account.
 The setup is simple, but it does require a custom identity provider and specific roles, so it's worth taking an extra 2 minutes to make sure everything is set OK.

-If you setup SAP Build Apps properly, skip this step.
+If you set up SAP Build Apps properly, skip this step.
 Otherwise, we have tried to make it as simple as possible by giving you a choice:

 - [2-minute video](https://www.youtube.com/watch?v=ZpQM2B1v2GY)
 - [Written instructions](https://developers.sap.com/tutorials/codejam-0-prerequisites.html#76cc6857-c70a-4e56-a03a-41e6043a67fe) – the written instructions are in a single step -- **Step 2** -- in our SAP Build CodeJam prerequisites tutorial. **You only have to do Step 2, Install SAP Build Apps**.